Women in Science Project

-- Decisions: students and faculty mentors will receive an email from the WISP office indicating whether or not they have been matched.
+- Decision Notification: Students and faculty mentors will receive an e-mail from the WISP office indicating whether or not they have been matched.

-- NOTE: students who have made arrangements to work with a faculty mentor independently of the matching process are not eligible for WISP funding.
+- NOTE: Students who have made separate arrangements to work with a faculty mentor independently of the matching process are not eligible for WISP funding.
 However, they may be part of the WISP Research Internship Program if the faculty mentor has funds to pay their wages.

 What if I'm not matched?

 There are two rounds of matching each fall.
-Students and faculty who are not matched in the initial round may choose to enter a second round of matching.
-The second round of matching is smaller, and it includes some new projects as well as projects that were not matched in the first round.
+Students and faculty who are not matched in Round 1 may choose to enter Round 2.
+Round 2 is smaller and includes some new projects as well as projects that were not matched in Round 1.

 - Students: There are a variety of reasons why students are not matched in Round 1.
-Often it is because many students apply for the same project.
-If you decide to enter the second round of matching, consider broadening your scope to include projects in a variety of science departments.
-Students often find an academic passion where they least expected it!
+Often, many students apply for the same project.
+If you decide to enter Round 2, consider broadening your interests to include projects in a variety of science departments.
+Students often find an academic passion where they least expect it!